Non-invasive and noise-robust light focusing using confocal wavefront shaping: Introduction

-This work proposes a wavefront shaping framework that can apply in low-light scenarios and use feedback from realistic biological data.
-To this end, we propose to use a simultaneous wavefront shaping modulation both on the incoming excitation wavefront and on the outgoing emitted light.
-The advantage is that since scattered photons are corrected in the optical path and we attempt to bring all photons emitted from a single spot into a single detector, we can measure them with a much higher signal-to-noise (SNR) ratio.
+This work proposes a confocal wavefront shaping framework, which can be applied in low-light scenarios and uses feedback from biological sources.
+To this end, we propose to use a simultaneous wavefront shaping modulation both on the incoming excitation wavefront and on the outgoing emitted light~\cite{Booth2002,Choi2015}, as illustrated in \figref{fig:setup_simp_1}.
+The advantage is that since scattered photons are corrected in the optical path and we attempt to bring all photons emitted from a single spot into a single detector, we can measure them with a much higher signal-to-noise ratio (SNR).

 To quantify the quality of a candidate modulation correction, we do not attempt to maximize the total energy emitted from the target.
-Rather, we seek to maximize the energy of the corrected wavefront in {\em a single pixel}.
-We show that despite the fact that we use linear single-photon fluorescence, due to the double correction on both illumination and imaging arms, our score function scales non-linearly with the intensity arriving at the fluorescence target.
+Rather, we seek to maximize the energy of the corrected wavefront {\em in a single spot}.
+We show that despite the fact that we use linear single-photon fluorescence, due to the double correction on both the illumination and imaging arms, our score function scales non-linearly with the intensity arriving at the fluorescence target.
 Thus, the returning energy at a single pixel is maximized by a focusing modulation that manages to bring all light into a single spot.
 We show that effectively, this score function is equivalent to the one used by previous two-photon fluorescence wavefront-shaping work~\cite{Katz:14}.